Scientology beliefs and practices: Hostility toward psychiatry

-The psychiatric establishment rejected Hubbard's theories in the early 1950s.
-Since then, Hubbard was vehemently opposed to psychiatry and psychology.
-Scientologists view psychiatry as a barbaric and corrupt profession and consider mental illness a fraud.
-They allege that psychiatrists were responsible for the Holocaust, apartheid and 9/11.
+In the early 1950s, the psychiatric establishment rejected Hubbard's theories, and Hubbard thereafter vehemently opposed psychiatry and psychology.
+He taught that psychiatrists were responsible for genocidal acts in the ancient past, including in the Xenu narrative.
+Scientology views psychiatry as a barbaric and corrupt profession and considers mental illness a fraud.
+Initially, Hubbard taught that psychosis was not something Scientology addressed, but later developed the Introspection Rundown, a brutal and inhumane method that allegedly solves psychotic episodes without psychiatric intervention.

 Scientology established the anti-psychiatry lobby group Citizens Commission on Human Rights (CCHR) which operates an exhibit Psychiatry: An Industry of Death.
+They allege that psychiatrists were responsible for the Holocaust, apartheid and 9/11.
 CCHR has helped legislators draft bills, though bills in Florida and Utah failed which would have made it a crime for school teachers to suggest to parents that their child might be suffering from a mental health condition.

 Practices

-The church makes it clear that Hubbard is considered the sole source of Dianetics and Scientology: "The Scientology religion is based exclusively upon L. Ron Hubbard's research, writings and recorded lectures – all of which constitute the Scriptures of the religion."
+The Church makes it clear that Hubbard is considered the sole source of Dianetics and Scientology: "The Scientology religion is based exclusively upon L. Ron Hubbard's research, writings and recorded lectures – all of which constitute the Scriptures of the religion."
 His work, recorded in 500,000 pages of writings, 6,500 reels of tape and 42 films, is archived for posterity.
 The Religious Technology Center holds "the ultimate ecclesiastical authority and the pure application of L. Ron Hubbard's religious technologies."

 Individuals applying Hubbard's techniques who are not officially connected to the Church of Scientology are considered part of the "Free Zone".
 Some of these individuals were litigated against for using and modifying the practices for their own use and that of others, thereby infringing the law on patent, trademarks, or trade secrets.